A Single Player Settings Guide for the Wings of Fury v0.7 update.

 INI files can be edited in notepad, but I suggest notepad++.

 This file is the configuration file for your single player world.
-This fine is shared by all of your characters.
+This file is shared by all of your characters.
 So if you wish to play a different character with new settings, you need to come back to this file and change them here.

 How to Apply the Settings